QuineDot/rust-learning/src/dyn-trait-erased.md

 We're also going to want to pass our `erased::Iterable`s to functions that have a `useful::Iterable` trait bound.
-However, we can't add that as a supertrait, because that would remove the `dyn` safety.
+However, we can't add that as a supertrait, because that would remove the `dyn` compatibility.

 The purpose of our `erased::Iterable` is to be able to type-erase to `dyn erased::Iterable` anyway though, so instead we just implement